 It's rare for a film to achieve full memetic status when it's first released.
 It usually takes quite a while, sometimes years, for many different layers of expression and commentary to reveal themselves within a truly memetic movie.

 Not so with Joker.

 Joaquin Phoenix's portrayal of rage, despair and insanity is both uncomfortable to endure and yet completely enthralling.
 Watching Arthur Fleck choke on the uncontrollable, maniacal laughter he tries to suppress is mesmerising as we witness two personalities battling for supremacy inside the same tortured mind.
 Trapped in a hopeless cycle of stupefying medication, vapid counselling and grinding despair, it's only a matter of time before Arthur finally snaps and the monster within can no longer be contained.
 Indeed, it is Fleck's acceptance of the Joker as his true identity which is one of the deepest and most disturbing aspects of the entire screenplay.
-Arthur Fleck has known nothing but despair, exploitation and alienation; while the Joker is a carefree, brutal and remorseless predator.
+Arthur Fleck has known nothing but unhappiness, exploitation and alienation; while the Joker is a carefree, brutal and remorseless predator.

 The archetypal power of this movie is very real and the hype is, for once, thoroughly deserved.
 Todd Phillips and Joaquin Phoenix have created something truly extraordinary by holding up a mirror to a sneering political and media establishment that openly despises the people it purports to serve, yet demands their unquestioning adoration at the same time.